 Some of the benefits associated with finance process or accounting automation are better data integrity, since the potential for human error is lessened.
 A single mistake can be catastrophically expensive for a business, blowing up years of goodwill from the public.

 Automation also leads to improved efficiency and speedier approvals — consider that while managers can approve a purchase order in two days, it might take higher-ups such as the chief financial officer upwards of a week.
 And it’s not just approvals that get faster.
 Automation can speed up customer payments, too.

 Then there’s the improved visibility that automation offers.
 By this, we mean that automation can provide companies with a greater internal look at what’s working and what isn’t with their data.

 Start to finish, accounting automation can remove the chance of costly mistakes by workers.

-From capturing accounting data to manipulating and interpreting it, software can handle much of the grunt work.
+From capturing accounting data to manipulating and interpreting it, financial process automation software can handle much of the grunt work.
 This doesn’t necessarily have to eliminate employees, as the automation can free up time for more high-level quantitative and qualitative analysis.

 The Impact of Automation on Accounting